codr7/gfoo/README.md

 ```

 ### scopes
-`new-scope` may be used to create a new, empty scope.
+`scope:` may be used to create a new scope with specified bindings.

 ```
-  new-scope
+  scope: (foo 35)

 [Scope(0xc0000447c0)]
 ```